marouni/pcap2seq/README.md

 2 - name of output file (file:///home/user/outputfile.seq for local filesystem or outputfile.seq for HDFS)

-3 - compression : you can use block level compression in sequence file by setting this argument to 'gzip' or 'bzip' to use a specific codec.
+3 - compression : you can use block level compression in sequence file by setting this argument to 'org.apache.hadoop.io.compress.GzipCodec' or 'org.apache.hadoop.io.compress.BZip2Codec' to use a specific codec.
 For no compression set this argument to 'none'

 Example :

-hadoop jar pcap2seq-1.2.jar file.pcap file.seq gzip
+hadoop jar pcap2seq-1.2.jar file.pcap file.seq org.apache.hadoop.io.compress.BZip2Codec

 Converts file.pcap to file.seq with block level compression using GZIP.
 The output file will be stored in HDFS.